BCCP Conference and Policy Forum 2019

 Policy Roundtable: Consumer and Competition Policy in Times of Rising Corporate Power

 This policy roundtable brings together the topics of the previous two academic sessions and discusses the connection between rising market power, increasing political influence of digital and social media platforms, as well as the related importance of user data, data security, and data protection law.
 Is existing consumer protection law adequate for addressing concerns arising on online platforms?
 Are existing regulations sufficient to address the particular policy concerns arising in these markets?
 Has there been a lack of competition enforcement in the past resulting in the rise of mark-ups and concentration?
 What is the future role of consumer and competition policy?
-How can the peculiarities of digital markets, such as network effects and big data, be taken into account?
+How can the peculiarities of digital markets, such as network effects, big data, and the power of defaults, be taken into account?